sst/guide/_chapters/configure-cognito-user-pool-in-serverless.md

 comments_id: configure-cognito-user-pool-in-serverless/164
 ---

 Now let's look into setting up Cognito User Pool through the `serverless.yml`.
-It should be noted that due to a limitation of CloudFormation, the setup here is going to differ a little from the one we did by hand in the [Create a Cognito user pool]({% link _chapters/create-a-cognito-user-pool.md %}) chapter.
+It should be very similar to the one we did by hand in the [Create a Cognito user pool]({% link _chapters/create-a-cognito-user-pool.md %}) chapter.

 ### Create the Resource